WHAT WE DO

 In addition to our outpatients services for addiction, behavioral, and primary care, we also provide:

-- Deaf and hard of hearing services.
+Deaf Services.
 No behavioral healthcare organization in Indiana provides more comprehensive services and options for children and adults who are deaf, hard of hearing or deaf-blind.
 Aspire’s nationally-recognized program includes both inpatient and outpatient services, housing and employment programs, and American Sign Language (ASL) interpreting services.

 Crisis Intervention.
 Aspire has a 24/7 Crisis Intervention service to help those with mental health crises and emergencies.